vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 avail themselves of caste-unions, (3) Those who were willing to accept legislation for themselves and (4) Those w*ho wanted legislation applicable to all.
-He concluded by saying that as Mr. Tilak had fairly ad- vanced up to the third stage, there was very little- difference between himself and Mr. Tilak.
+He concluded by saying that as Mr. Tilak had fairly ad###vanced up to the third stage, there was very little###difference between himself and Mr. Tilak.

-What, then, was the difference between the school of thought represented by Mr. Ranade and that represent- ed by Mr. Tilak ?
+What, then, was the difference between the school of thought represented by Mr. Ranade and that represent###ed by Mr. Tilak ?
 For difference — vital difference — there was, in spite of Mr. Ranade's attempt to emphasise the points of agreement.
-The difference was this that while Ranade was prepared, if con- venient, to coquette with religious sanction to social reform, Mr. Tilak insisted that there should be no divorce between the two.
+The difference was this that while Ranade was prepared, if con###venient, to coquette with religious sanction to social reform, Mr. Tilak insisted that there should be no divorce between the two.
 The former wanted to utilise, for the propagation of his ideas, the